dairycultist/Mo-Bosses/README.md

 # Mo-Bosses

-Something to challenge you. every boss drops 1 boss soul on defeat. some also drop a unique item. stuff to do with friends + unique items so people can feel special
+Something to challenge you. every boss has a trophy that it drops on defeat. some also drop a unique item. stuff to do with friends + unique items so people can feel special

 ## Bosses